tonif95/tonif95/README.md

 - 👋 Hi, I’m @tonif95
 - 👀 I’m interested in Search Engine Optimization and software development
 - 🌱 I’m currently learning Python, C#, Java, SQL, Javascript, PHP and others
-- 💞️ I’m looking to collaborate on projects about SEO and progrmaming
+- 💞️ I’m looking to collaborate on projects about SEO and programming
 - 📫 How to reach me: on antoniferrandis@gmail.com

 <!---